residal/minehutxyz/contribute.md

 ---
-description: Learn how to contribute to minehut.xyz
+description: Learn how to contribute to Minehut.xyz
 ---

 # Contribute